TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 Now that we've looked into ways on how to extend a route to a page with arguments, and to put them into the URL path as segments, the detailed logic within one placeholder is in an aspect.
 The most common practice of an aspect is a so-called mapper.
-For example mapping a parameter `{news}` which is a UID within TYPO3 to the actual news slug, which is a field within the database table containing the cleaned/sanitized title of the news (e.g. "software-updates-2019" maps to news ID 10).
+For example mapping a parameter `{news}` which is a UID within TYPO3 to the actual news slug, which is a field within the database table containing the cleaned/sanitized title of the news (for example "software-updates-2019" maps to news ID 10).

 An aspect can be a way to modify, beautify or map an argument from the URL generation into a placeholder.
 That's why the terms "Mapper" and "Modifier" will pop up, depending on the different cases.